eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

      - Enable SHM transport unicast communications.
      -
    * - ``"all"``
-     - Enable SHM transport unicast and multicast communications. |br|
+     - Enable SHM transport unicast and multicast communications.
-       This will enable discovery between SHM only participants |br|
-       and participants having several transports.
+       This will enable discovery between SHM only participants and participants having several transports.
      -